Chief Editor – Webmaster – Author – Teacher – Graphic Designer – Illustrator – Networker

 19 – Practice Makes Perfect

 22 – Homework Or Not?

-23 – Dont Teach How – Teach How To Find Steps and Routines
+23 – Dont Teach How – Teach How To Find Methods

-To overcome the pain we live with, it helps to prevent others to experience pain in their lives.
-Be it trauma, diagnoses, family, social issues or behaviour challenges.
+To overcome the pain we live with, it helps to prevent others from experiencing pain in their lives.
+Be it trauma, diagnoses, family, social issues, or behavior challenges.

-When some of our children are struggling with issues out of our control, we need to be their guardians and establish a healthy foundation for planting new and possitive memories.
-How they see themself, how we see them, how clever they are and help them develop a better vision of themself and their future.
+When some of our children are struggling with issues out of our control, we need to be their guardians and establish a healthy foundation for planting new and positive memories.
+How they see themself, how we see them, how clever they are, and help them develop a better vision of themself and their future.

-Secondly I studied in many different schools, I have been teaching adults and pupils in both Denmark and Jordan, and also observed the school systems and children in Jordan and Egypt.
-Finding they have many similar problems and no better solutions for this group of children, who have PTSD, have symptoms or are diagnosed with some form of ADHD and medicated.
+Secondly, I studied in many different schools.
+I have been teaching adults and pupils in both Denmark and Jordan.
+I also observed the school systems and children in Jordan and Egypt.
+I found that they have many similar problems and no better solutions for this group of children.
+Children who have PTSD, have symptoms or diagnosed with some form of ADHD and medicated.

-Also, I have been living as a multilingual family with 3 languages in our home.
-I speak 5 languages and I studied as a teacher and worked on multilingual schools teaching kids to read and adults danish for 16 years.
-Furthermore, I have been teaching English, art, nature/science and pc-courses.
+Also, I have been living as a multilingual family with three languages in our home.
+I speak five languages, and I studied as a teacher and worked on multilingual schools teaching kids to read and adults danish for 16 years.
+Furthermore, I have been teaching English, art, nature/science, and pc-courses.

 Somehow I have always been able to find support in the resourceful adults around me.
-I have used their inspiration and motivation to empower myself by learning and they showed me great examples of how I can be one of these resourceful adults for others when I grew up.
+I have used their inspiration and motivation to empower myself by learning.
+They showed me great examples of how I can be one of these resourceful adults for others when I grew up.

-I started to read as 5 years old, and I have rebuild myself through learning, painting, music, writing, martial art and being with animals, kids and in nature.
+I started to read as five years old, and I rebuild myself through learning, painting, music, writing, martial art, being with animals, kids, and in nature.
 By not nurturing the negative and making the positive things grow and expand, as I call it: